 Compounding demands time.
 Expect this to take five years.

 This doesn’t mean waiting five years.
-It means putting in your three hours a day.
+It means putting in the time and effort into the core 20%.

 The inflection point won’t announce itself.
 Suddenly, you’ll look at your sales charts, your productivity, your craft, and realize damn, I’ve elevated my game to a whole new level.

 Compound growth is fractal.
 A fractal is something where the part is similar to the whole.
-That means that straight line you see on the right hand side, where everything goes vertical?
+That means the line you see on the right hand side, where everything goes vertical?
 If you zoom in, really, the same sequence will play out over a shorter time frame: you’ll plateau.
-Relinquish some of those gains you fought so dearly to acquire (e.g. the 5 – 20% of your time spent testing new stuff to replace shop-worn old ideas with new ones).
+Relinquish some of those gains you fought so dearly to acquire as you test new stuff to replace the shop-worn old ideas that can’t get you any further.
 And enter the valley of despair once more.

 But once you’ve been through the process, you’ll understand that despair is fleeting.
 And you’ll be off to the races again.
 For the person who hasn’t experienced this cycle, however, you must keep pushing.
-Much like finishing a novel irrefutably proves to your brain that you can be a writer, pushing through the valley and meeting with success on the other side shows your brain that compounding is, as Einstein once said, the eighth wonder of the world.
+Much like finishing a novel irrefutably proves to your brain that you can be a writer, pushing through the valley and meeting with success on the other side proves to your brain just how powerful compound interest can be.